Malibu Boats (MBUU) Faces Class Action After CEO Departs, Dealer Alleges MBUU Improperly Pumped Inventory Into Channel – Hagens Berman

-SAN FRANCSCO, June 20, 2024 (GLOBE NEWSWIRE) -- Hagens Berman alerts investors in Malibu Boats, Inc. (NASDAQ: MBUU) of a class-action securities lawsuit.
+SAN FRANCISCO, June 26, 2024 (GLOBE NEWSWIRE) -- Hagens Berman alerts investors in Malibu Boats, Inc. (NASDAQ: MBUU) of a class-action securities lawsuit.
 Investors who suffered substantial losses to take action now by submitting your losses here.

 Class Period: Nov.
 4, 2022 – Apr.
 11, 2024